Menu Search

 MC Ride, the group’s lead vocalist, is another highlight of The Money Store.
 He brings a raw, aggressive flow and confrontational lyrics to the album, creating a sense of tension and danger that permeates every track.
 He covers difficult subjects, such as political corruption, mental illness, and drug addiction, making the album both challenging and rewarding.

-The Money Store is a challenging and confrontational listening experience.
+The Money Store is a confrontational listening experience.
 Despite its abrasive nature, it has received critical acclaim for its innovative sound and fearless approach to Hip Hop.
 It is an essential album for anyone interested in cutting-edge Hip Hop and experimental music.
 It defies categorization and blends elements of punk, industrial, and electronic music into a Hip Hop sound that is uniquely Death Grips.
 Whether you love it or hate it, The Money Store‘s impact on alternative Hip Hop cannot be denied.

 billy woods - History Will Absolve Me (2012)